pynbody/pynbody/docs/index.rst

 Installation
 ------------

-Consult the :doc:`installation` documentation for instruction on how to get going.
+Consult the :doc:`installation` documentation for instructions on how to get going.